Hywel-Stoakes/hywel.stoakes/content/post/MPAi_Landing.md

 +++

 # Development
-MPAi has been in development over a number of years at the University of Auckland in Aotearoa New Zealand, under the guidence of Catherine Watson and Peter Keegan emerging from the MAONZE research group.
+MPAi has been in development over a number of years at the University of Auckland in Aotearoa New Zealand, under the guidance of Catherine Watson and Peter Keegan emerging from the MAONZE research group.

 There have been a number of different versions of the application to date.
 Orange, Green, Red and an Online version.
 These versions form part of the development and user testing phase.